 Keep in mind I use all professional products.
 I will try to link where you can buy them without a license.

-Okay guys I know how easy it is to run down to Walmart and grab a box bleach, but DON’T!
-If you want to really damage your hair and end up with a color not even similar to what you imagined, I can’t stop you, but those pictures on the front?
-Yeah, they’re liars.
+Okay guys, I know how easy it is to run down to Walmart and grab a box bleach, but DON’T!
+If you want to really damage your hair and end up with a color not even similar to what you imagined, I can’t stop you.
+But those pictures on the front?
+Yeah, they’re liars!
 Any hairstylist’s worst nightmare is a client strolling in plopping down in your chair and saying, “Oh!
-It’s a box color!
-I did it myself!”
-I think to myself yay!
-Independence and trying new things but please people!
+It’s a box color!”.
 If you’re going to do it yourself USE PROFESSIONAL PRODUCTS!
-Your hair, and stylist, will thank you.
+Your hair and stylist will thank you.

-Oh Olaplex, the seventh wonder of the world, the fountain of youth for your hair!
-If you ever plan on lightening your hair Olaplex is a necessity.
+Oh Olaplex, the fountain of youth for your hair!
+If you ever plan on lightening your hair, Olaplex is a necessity!
 Olaplex is a professional hair 3 step treatment to limit the amount of damage done to the hair when coloring and lightening.
 It strengthens, multiplies, and protects disulfide bonds, which means lighter and longer hair!
 This stuff is gold my friends.
-This one unfortunately has to be purchased online if you aren’t licensed, and can get pretty pricey, but it’s worth every penny.
+However, the only place to find it if you aren’t licensed is online!
+It can get pretty pricey, but it’s worth every penny.
 Amazon has the single use treatment kit for $54.
 Keep in mind, just because it says “single use” doesn’t mean you have to use all of it at once.
 I was able to stretch mine to 3 uses.
 Olaplex Traveling Stylist Kit for All Hair Types kit.
 Guys, even if you aren’t doing your hair yourself grab some Olaplex and bring it to your stylist!
 Tell her in advance in case she hasn’t used it before!
 It will literally save your hair!
 Go check out Olaplex on Instagram (@Olaplex)and you’ll see what I’m talking about!
 Never lighten without Olaplex!!

 You’re going to need some developer to get that lightener working!
-I would normally just use a 20 volume developer, but when using Olaplaex you need to up your developer one level, So I use Salon Care 30 volume creme developer, which can also be purchased at Sally’s.
-If your hair is more resistant, ethnic, dark, coarse, curly hair, a 40 volume may be better for you.
+I would normally just use a 20 Volume developer, but when using Olaplaex you need to up your developer one level, So I use 30 Volume Creme Developer, which can also be purchased at Sally’s.
+If your hair is more resistant, ethnic, dark, coarse, curly hair, a 40 Volume Creme Developer may be better for you.

 5. Color Brush.

 Any color brush will work but I like to use an extra wide jumbo brush because it gets the job done faster.
 However, You can use a smaller brush for more control if you are feeling a little hesitant.
 You can save money and buy the bowl and brush in a combo here!

 Use a cape, towel, old t-shirt, anything you don’t mind getting bleached or colored.
 I find the t-shirt works the best because when you are lifting your hands to your head, it doesn’t shift or fly in your face.